Nauxe/test_antlr_conductor/README.md

 Closures live on the operand stack, in the runtime stack, or inside other closures' captured variables map.
 Closures can reference heap allocated values via variable capture, closures are a runtime structure that are owned by the virtual machine.

-Closures are not serializable into the heap, so closure in closure captures are done as follows:
+Closures are not serializable into the heap, so closure in closure captures are done by copying bindings of closures found on the runtime stack into a new stack frame pushed via a function call.
+This is done in the CALL instruction.

 ## Variable bindings
 Variable bindings are found both in Environments stored on the heap and on Frames stored on the RTS.